Hong Kongers who fled by sea are held without legal access in China, families say

 “Our demand is very humble,” said the lawyer, who also requested anonymity because he feared for his safety.
 “We only ask that he get to speak with his family and lawyer, and that we can ensure he is safe and not injured, without any inhumane treatment.”

-Human rights lawyers in mainland China have been trying to access the detained Hong Kongers, to no avail.
+Human rights lawyers in mainland China have been trying to get access to the detained Hong Kongers, to no avail.
 Lu Siwei, a lawyer from Sichuan province, said he tried three times to access his client after he was contacted by the detainee’s family in Hong Kong.
 He was rebuffed each time, warned against pursuing the case and later summoned by the Justice Department in Sichuan, he said.

 “Although he was just accused of a common crime, I feel like there is something uncommon behind this case,” he said in an interview.
 Lu said that he will bring his case to higher levels of government, including the Guangdong provincial government or even the Beijing Supreme Court, if the Yantian detention center in Shenzhen continues to bar him access.